 Housing options vary by campus, but in general, you will live in a single room in a University residence hall.
 There are bathrooms, showers, and a kitchen on each floor.
 Inexpensive meals (breakfast, lunch, dinner) are available in the university cafeteria ("Mensa"), or you can shop and cook for yourself in the residence hall.
 The kitchen tends to be a general gathering place for everyone on the floor, so if you cook for yourself, you'll have the chance to meet other students in a small setting.

+Depending on the choice of location, students can choose between a variety of courses; some offerend in English and others in German.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Hessen